rickyHong/Vocab-Expansion-LLAMA-Wiki/FAQ.md

 ### Q9: The model does not perform well on NLU tasks, such as text classification.

 Answer: Unlike other Chinese LLMs, we specifically removed those NLU-like instruction data when training Alpaca models.
 For example, we removed the data that was created from NLU datasets and automatically converted to instruction-like data using templates.
 In you need to improve the model's NLU performance, please consider finetuning our models using those data.

+### Q10: Why 33B not 30B?

+Answer: Actually, it is 33B.
+In [LLaMA paper](https://arxiv.org/abs/2302.13971v1), the actual parameter size is 32.5B and is referred as 33B in the rest of the paper.
+However, due to a [typo in releasing LLaMA](https://github.com/facebookresearch/llama/issues/49), it is wrongly named as 30B.
+We stick to the actual parameter size naming here.
+Keep in mind that both 30B and 33B refer to the same thing, the second largest model of LLaMA family.